githubpartners/microsoft-learn/github/a-beginner's-guide-to-prompt-engineering-with-github-copilot/includes/2-understanding-prompt-engineering.md

 */
 ```

-As you can see, GitHub Copilot was able to more accurately provide a result that we were looking for.
+With the better defined prompt, GitHub Copilot was able to more accurately provide a result that we were looking for.

 :::image type="content" source="../media/detailed-prompt.png" alt-text="REPLACE-ME":::

 When you provide specific details, GitHub Copilot will be able to generate more accurate code suggestions.
 For example, if you want GitHub Copilot to retrieve data from an API, you need to tell it what type of data you want to retrieve, how to process the data, and what API endpoint you're hoping to hit.

+In addition to providing detailed prompts, there are some best practices to keep in mind to further improve GitHub Copilot's ability to more accurately provide you with the best results.
+Here are 6 best practices for prompt crafting with GitHub Copilot.

 ## 6 best practices for prompt crafting with GitHub Copilot